 When you’re satisfied with the way the thermopile looks, go ahead and re-ignite the pilot light.
 After a few minutes, turn off the fireplace and take another reading with the multimeter.

 Step 5.
-Replace the Thermocouple or Thermopile if Cleaning Did Not Work
+Replace if Cleaning Did Not Work

 After cleaning, should the pilot light still not stay lit, it is probably time to get new equipment.
 Take out the faulty thermocouple and thermopile and replace them with new ones.

-Other Reasons a Gas Fireplace Won’t Stay Lit
+Other Reasons for Gas Fireplace that Won’t Stay Lit

-Checking your thermopile for a fault is a simple DIY solution, but if the above steps don’t work you may need to call a technician to fix your issue.
+Checking your thermopile for a fault is a simple DIY solution as to why your gas fireplace wont function, but if the above steps don’t work you may need to call a technician to fix your issue.
 Apart from a faulty thermopile and thermocouple, other possible reasons include:

-If your gas pressure is not properly set, then your gas fireplace won’t stay lit.
+If your gas pressure is not properly set, then gas fireplaces won’t stay lit.
 You can get a technician to help you make the necessary adjustments.

 Faulty Gas Valve

-Although not a common fault, just like every other component, it is subject to failure.
+Although not a common fault with gas fireplaces, just like every other component, it is subject to failure.
 When this happens, you should call a professional to get it changed quickly to avoid a fire incident.

 Moisture in the Drip Loop